A Thurston compactification of the space of stability conditions: The A2 case

-\autoref{fig:degenerate-tau-automaton} describes an automaton that computes $\tau$-HN multiplicities, continuing to recognises all braids and spherical objects.
-Since the automaton in \autoref{fig:automaton} suffices for mass computations, we omit the details. \end{remark}
+\begin{remark} Let $\tau$ be an on-the-wall standard stability condition. \Cref{fig:degenerate-tau-automaton} describes a \(\tau\)-HN automaton that recognises all spherical objects.
+Since the automaton in~\Cref{fig:automaton} suffices for mass computations, we omit the details. \end{remark}

-\begin{remark} For every non-degenerate stability condition, we have an HN automaton obtained by applying an appropriate braid to the automaton in \eqref{fig:automaton}.
-Likewise, for a degenerate stability condition, we have an HN automaton obtained by applying a braid to the automaton in \eqref{fig:degenerate-tau-automaton}.
+\begin{remark} For every off-the-wall stability condition, we have an HN automaton obtained by applying an appropriate braid to the automaton in~\eqref{fig:automaton}.
+Likewise, for a on-the-wall stability condition, we have an HN automaton obtained by applying a braid to the automaton in~\eqref{fig:degenerate-tau-automaton}.
 Thus, we have an automaton at every point of the stability space.
-Observe that these automata exhibit a wall-and-chamber behaviour: they remain constant in a chamber, get more complicated along a wall, and flip to a different automaton as we cross the wall. \end{remark}
+Observe that these automata exhibit a wall-and-chamber behaviour: they remain constant in a chamber, get more complicated along a wall, and flip to a different automaton as we cross the wall.
+It would be interesting to understand the wall-crossing formulas for recognized expressions of a fixed braid in different chambers. \end{remark}

-We observe that the automaton in \autoref{fig:automaton} is mass degenerating. \begin{proposition} Let $\tau$ be a standard stability condition of type A, possibly degenerate.
-The automaton $\Theta$ is mass degenerating for $\tau$. \end{proposition} \begin{proof} By \autoref{prop:automaton}, every braid has a writing recognised by $\Theta$ that ends with either $\sigma_1$, $\sigma_2$, or $\sigma_X$.
-Therefore, it suffices to find non-degenerate triangles that are made degenerate by each of these letters.